How to Negotiate for New Car Price in USA

 Car Price Negotiation Tips and Tricks

-These are tried and test tips that I have used personally to get 14% discount on fully loaded Lexus RX 350 window sticker price.
+These are tried and test tips that I have used personally to get a 14% discount on the fully-loaded Lexus RX 350 window sticker price.

-#1 Buy on the Last 2 days of month and quarter
+#1 Buy on Last 2 days of quarter or month

-The number one target should be to buy your dream car on the last 2 days of a month.
-To add more sweetness to the deal, try to buy on last 2 days of end of a quarter.
+The number one target should be to buy your dream car in the last 2 days of a month.
+To add more sweetness to the deal, try to buy on the last 2 days at end of a quarter.

 This means last 2 days of March, June, September and December can get you the best car deals.

-#2 Check Lowest Prices for Same Car Anywhere in USA
+#2 Check Lowest Prices for Same Car in Other US States

-You may not know but you can buy car from any dealer anywhere in USA and can get it shipped to your home only for USD $800.
+You may not know but you can buy a car from any dealer anywhere in the USA and can get it shipped to your home only for USD $800.

 The idea is to get the lowest price which should be the highest you should pay for this car even if you have your heart set on it.

-The first step to find a lower price is to search online on truecar.com with a Delaware zip code of 19706.
-This will give you an indicative price that this car model have been sold for.
+The first step to finding a lower price is to search online on truecar.com with a Delaware zip code of 19706.
+This will give you an indicative price that this car model has been sold for.
 My Gujju friend told me that most of the time, prices are lowest in Delaware.